The Politics Of Racism, Terminologies And Imagery

 The UN’s official term for the Day is International Day for the Elimination of Racial Discrimination.
 I understand for brevity, SUTR has opted for the UN Anti-Racism Day.
 However, as we shall see, reconfiguring UN’s long terms into snappy terms can either diminish or even obfuscate the intention behind the observance.

 For example, you’d be hard pushed to find either in SUTR’s literature or at the London rally, that March 21 speaks to a global African experience.
-The UN General Assembly chose that date in 1966, because it commemorates March 21 1960, when the South African police killed 69 people at a peaceful demonstration against the apartheid pass laws in Sharpeville (see event below).
+The UN General Assembly chose that date in 1966, because it commemorates March 21 1960, when the apartheid South African police killed 69 people at a peaceful demonstration against the apartheid pass laws in Sharpeville (see event below).

 The Day is supposed to mobilise people around trying to eliminate all forms of racial discrimination.
-So I say if separate forms of racial discriminations are to be highlighted, as in case of anti-Semitism and Islamophobia, then shouldn’t specific racism against Africans, which is arguably the most prevalent, also be included?
+So I say if separate forms of racial discriminations are to be highlighted, as in case of anti-Semitism and Islamophobia, then shouldn’t racism specifically against Africans, which is arguably the most prevalent, also be included?

 A similar definition was adopted in the recently published IDPAD Coalition UK’s document entitled ‘Documenting Afriphobia, Institutional and Structural Racism’.